 Many years were needed to reconstruct the club.
-Finally in the 1960s the perennial issue of the enlargement of the clubhouse was solved, the course was lengthened to create a Par 70 and the Beatles strode across the fairways whist filming Strawberry Fields.
+Finally in the 1960s the perennial issue of the enlargement of the clubhouse was solved, the course was lengthened to create a Par 70 and the Beatles strode across the fairways whist filming Strawberry Fields and Penny Lane.

 The years to the present day have seen further extensions to the clubhouse and the building of squash courts.
 The introduction of a sprinkler system for the course was a further major undertaking.

 Sam King (1911 - 2003)

 Samuel Leonard King was born on 27 March 1911 in a cottage not two hundred yards from the boundary fence of Knole Park.
 Picking up golf balls on his way to school across the course and using clubs fashioned from hazel sticks, he began to play golf.

 After becoming a caddie, Sam qualified for his first tournament in 1930.
 His success was spectacular, qualifying for every open from 1932 until 1962 at Troon.

 He went on to take part in three Ryder Cup tournaments in 1937, 1947 and 1949.

 British Professional champion in 1961 and 1962, representing Knole Park Golf Club, Sam King was the club's professional for 31 years.